CedricM9/SPH-Surface-Reconstruction/README.md

 # SPH-Surface-Reconstruction
 This software was co-developed by Cedric Maume, [Corinna Müller](https://github.com/cm314), and [Henrik Müller](https://github.com/HKMueller) as a part of our Computational Engineering Science B.S degree at the RWTH Aachen.
+The project was assigned and supervies by the [RWTH Visual Computing Institute](https://github.com/VisualComputingInstitute).

 ---
 ### Overview